No Knowledge Points Yet

 A box of mass $m_1$ rests on a frictionless plane inclined at an angle $\theta_1$.
 It is connected by a massless cord over a massless, frictionless pulley to a second box of mass $m_2$ on a frictionless plane inclined at an angle $\theta_2$.

-- What is the angle $\beta$ of the incline?
+- Find the acceleration of the object.

 Practice by Difficulty